 Based in New York, she is a food writer and editor who has worked at Rachael Ray Every Day, Saveur and Time Out New York.
 Her work has appeared in The Wall Street Journal, The New York Times, The Boston Globe and many other publications.
 She does radio (Heritage Radio, CBC), TV (Food Network) and moderates talks on food.
 You can find her on Twitter as @gabiwrites.

 Here’s the memorable Prune Soufflé my mum used to make inspired by the chat with my kindred soul.
 It’s followed by the Epicurious recipe that Gabriella often makes for stuffed zucchini.
 Both are delicious.
 (Btw, Gabriella included David Leibovitz’s recipe for Cherry Gateau Basque in one of her articles.
 I made it and took the glorious result to my communal office – to rave reviews.)

-This is from my mother’s edition of the 1940s (maybe the first) edition of the Joy of Cooking from which she learned to cook.
+This is adapted from my mother’s tattered and stained edition of the 1940s (maybe the first) edition of the Joy of Cooking from which she learned to cook.
+As a child, I used to ask for it on my birthday.
 The prune mixture makes a little more than you need – you can freeze the remainder or fold it into yogurt or vanilla ice cream.
-Other recipes – including this one in a later edition of the Joy of Cooking – say to cook a soufflé at a higher temperature but I find that this works perfectly.

 ¼ cup granulated sugar